How to Use a Ferrite Bead in Your Design to Reduce EMI

 Designers are often tempted to think of ferrite beads as low pass filters.
 They do block high frequencies, but only in a specific band.
 Above that band their inherent capacitance takes over.
 While a bead by itself can’t make a low pass filter, when combined with a bypass capacitor it can be used for ferrite bead filter design.
 Then you get what is essentially an LC (inductor and capacitor) filter.
-One major problem to look out for when determining how to use ferrite beads like this, is LC resonance.
+One major problem to look out for when determining how to use ferrite beads is LC resonance.
 This is similar to what happens in a real capacitor, which has a self-resonance.

 First things first, if you’re attempting ferrite bead filter design for the power supply line of your circuit, you need a bypass capacitor.
 At low frequencies, ferrite beads act as inductors, which oppose changes in current.
 That means if your integrated circuit is trying to draw a spike of current, the bead will resist that peak and can hinder your circuit’s operation.
 A bypass capacitor is needed to store up charge that can provide those power spikes.
 Bypass capacitors are also just a good idea in general.

 Once you have your capacitor and ferrite material in place, you can start filtering out high frequencies.
 A ferrite bead has a couple advantages over the normal inductor used in an LC filter.
 Ferrite beads will give you a steeper roll-off at lower frequencies.
 They also have some inherent resistance, which helps dampen possible resonance frequency.
 While they have some damping capabilities, LC resonance can still occur.
 There is an especially great risk of this when using larger capacitors.
 If you really want to use a large capacitor, that risk can be mitigated by adding additional damping or limiting resonance in other ways.
 If resonance does occur, it can lead to a gain of up to 10 dB, so take care to design your filter to avoid resonance.